 Adding new floors to buildings using timber frames

-We need a lot of new housing here in the UK.
-The demand is high and it will no doubt increase in the coming years due to a perfect storm of a growing population, people living longer, and old and decaying housing stock.
+It’s no secret that there is a severe shortage of new homes in the UK.
+The demand for new homes continues to rise due to a growing population, people living longer, and the need to replace old and decaying housing stock.

-Established apartment blocks or commercial buildings often have significant underutilised load-bearing capacity, allowing developers to add new floors to buildings without affecting the structural integrity.
+Many established apartment blocks or commercial buildings have underutilised load-bearing capacity.
+This allows developers to add new floors to buildings without affecting the structural integrity.

 Building on top of buildings using structural timber frame